IepIweidieng/TJAPlayer3/tja.md

 * Squirrel (2023, November 4). *TJA Compatibility*.
 Project OutFox Wiki. <https://outfox.wiki/dev/mode-support/tja-support/>
 * nyoro (2023, November 11). *TJA Format Support*.
 Visual Studio Marketplace. <https://marketplace.visualstudio.com/items?itemName=nyoro.tja-format-support>
   * This vscode extension provides short explanations for TJA headers/commands, including headers/commands introduced by TaikoManyGimmicks.

+## TODO

+* Reorder headers & commands by their categories & popularity and possibility of being supported: Pending.
+* Explain timing commands with non-positive arguments, supplemented with diagrams: In progress.
+Behaviors to check:
+  * Uncertain rules for notes being not judged until a later note in non-trivial cases.
+* List & explain known gimmicks, especially the gimmicks which have appeared in multiple charts by different chart creators and received terminologies: Planned.
+Gimmicks with uncertain mechanics:
+  * *<ruby>途<rt>To</rt> 中<rt>chuu</rt> 出<rt>Shutsu</rt> 現<rt>gen</rt></ruby>* "appearing in middle" (including "disappearing in middle").
+    * Similar to a warp in definition.
+    * Interfering with amount of displayed beats before/after judgment?
+    * Utilizing the constant speed past judgment in TaikoJiro?
+  * Bar lines that disappears.
+    * Unknown threshold to hide bar lines past judgment in TaikoJiro.